makerdao/MakerDAO-SourceCred-bot/README.md

 - `/opt-in [discourse] [address]`: allows users to opt in for SC distributions.
 Checks Discourse account ownership and pushes username and wallet address to IPFS to be eventually synced to the SC instance
   - discourse: discourse username
   - address: wallet address
+- `/opt-out [discourse]`: allows users to opt out of SC distributions.
+Checks Discourse account ownership and pushes [discourse] username to IPFS to be eventually deactivated on the SC instance
+  - discourse: discourse username

 ### Admin only commands